Upon first hearing ragtime guitar, I was certain that such a complex sound must have been the result of two instruments.

 Your Thoughts and Questions

-Have questions about the lesson?
+Have questions about this or other guitar lessons?
 You can leave it in the comments to hear directly from Bruce or other readers.

 Flickr Commons Image Courtesy of Elian Chrebor